anthonycerelli/radical-vc-demo/backend/README.md

 ## Notes

 - The vector search uses cosine distance for similarity matching
-- Embeddings are generated using Google Gemini's `text-embedding-004` model (768 dimensions)
+- Embeddings are generated using Google Gemini's `text-embedding-004` model (768 dimensions) - dedicated embedding model for semantic search
-- The chat endpoint uses Gemini Pro for generating responses
+- The chat endpoint uses `gemini-2.5-flash` for generating responses (free tier: 5 RPM / 250k TPM)
 - The import script is idempotent and safe to run multiple times
 - Category filtering supports both primary category and array overlap matching